PointSource/angularjs-styleguide-public/README.md

 function Avengers(){ }
 ```

-- **Factory Names**: Use consistent names for all factories named after their feature.
+- **Service and Factory Names**: Use consistent names for all services and factories named after their feature.
 Use pascal-casing for service and factory names but camel-case for the functions within.

 *Why?*: Provides a consistent way to quickly identify and reference controllers.